 Nicki frequently speaks at conferences and on panels in the area of trademark and copyright law and has been a guest lecturer in trademark and copyright courses at Emory University School of Law.
 She also devotes time to pro bono matters and is actively involved in the Georgia State Bar.

 During law school, Ms. Chollet participated in the Irving R. Kaufman Memorial Moot Court Competition at Fordham University and served as a Dean’s Teaching Fellow.
 She received the Dean’s Award for Outstanding Academic Achievement in Constitutional Law and of the Arthur Bolton Award for Excellence in Brief Writing.

-Ms. Chollet was recognized in 2018 and the three years prior as a Georgia "Rising Star" in the area of Intellectual Property by Super Lawyers magazine.
+Ms. Chollet was recognized in 2022 and the seven years prior as a Georgia "Rising Star" in the area of Intellectual Property by Super Lawyers magazine.

 Represented adidas America, Inc. and adidas AG against Skechers in a trade dress and trademark infringement law suit, successfully obtaining a preliminary injunction against Skechers barring its further sale of, inter alia, footwear that infringed adidas's famous Stan Smith trade dress. adidas America Inc. v.
 Skechers USA Inc., 15-cv-01741-HZ (D. Or.)

 Represented adidas America, Inc., adidas AG, Reebok International Limited, and Reebok International Ltd. in trademark infringement litigation spanning multiple years against numerous New York-based defendants using the mark RBX and related designs. adidas America Inc. v.
 TRB Acquisitions LLC, 3:15-cv-02113 (D. Or.)